qiyu1987/fsfev2-refactor/README.md

 Jem did an amazing introductory course covering wide rang of topics.
 However I found the last bit of chat bot challenge quite difficult.

 I have also been reading recently [Clean Code](https://www.goodreads.com/book/show/3735293-clean-code) by Uncle Bob, so I decide to give the code a make over to understand it better.
-It mostly break down Jem's original code into functions with less than 2 level of indentation.
+It mostly break down Jem's original code into functions with less than 2 level of nesting (except for the try catch block).

 ## Run